Scaling Multi Agent Reinforcement Learning for Underwater Acoustic Tracking via Autonomous Vehicles: RELATED WORK

 Our TransfMAPPO architecture is inspired by TransfQMix~\cite{transfqmix}, but adopts PPO instead of Q-Learning as the RL backbone due to its natural compatibility with parallelized environments.
 Moreover, TransfMAPPO replaces the centralized hypernetwork with a centralized critic, simplifying the model structure.
-Unlike TransfQMix, TransfMAPPO also supports continuous action spaces, rather than being restricted to discrete ones.
 Several other methods have explored scaling coordination in MARL using attention mechanisms, Graph Neural Networks (GNNs), or Transformers~\cite{nayak2023scalable, goeckner2024graph, cai2024transformer, updet}, but a detailed comparison with these approaches is beyond the scope of this work.
 The most similar work to ours that combines transformers with MAPPO is Multi-Agent Transformer~\cite{wen2022multi}.
 However, in that work transformers are used to model the multi-agent problem as a sequential decision process, whereas in our case we employ them to improve simultaneous coordination.
 Related to our approach,~\cite{zhang2022automatic, wang2020few} employ curriculum learning to progressively train policies that adapt to larger team sizes, but these methods have not been evaluated in complex robotic scenarios.